A Future Crew scene demo running in DOSBox 0.74.3.

-DOSBox is both a x86 and DOS emulator which lets you run old MS-DOS software on modern computers and phones running Linux, BeOS, Mac OS X, OS/2, Android and Windows.
-It DOSBox emulates older PC hardware which means it can run MS-DOS programs on just about everything.
-It is mostly known for enabling you to play older games.
-It is also capable to run spreadsheet programs and all kinds of other programs.
+DOSBox is both a x86 and DOS emulator which lets you run old MS-DOS software on modern computers and phones running just about any operating system, DOSBox supports more operating systems and platform than most software.
+DOSBox emulates old PC hardware, it does not run any code natively, which is why it can run MS-DOS programs on just about any hardware/OS combination.
+DOSBox is mostly known for enabling you to play older games, but it is also very capable to run spreadsheet programs and all kinds of other programs.
+It will run the vast majority of all MS-DOS software perfectly.

-DOSBox is available for as good as all distribution and can be installed with the usual method such as
+DOSBox is available for as good as all the Linux distributions.
+It can be installed with the usual method such as

 dnf -y install dosbox or

-emerge dosbox or by clicking here on Ubuntu.
+emerge dosbox or by clicking apt://dosbox on Ubuntu.

 DOSBox stores it's configuration file in

-$HOME/.config/dosbox as modern standards for configuration files dictate (it was how things were done in 2002 when DOSBox was initially released).
+$HOME/.config/dosbox as modern standards for configuration files dictate (placing configuration files in a dot folder in the home directory was how things were done in 2002 when DOSBox was initially released).

 You can run DOSBox once to get a default configuration file created in that folder.
 You will want to edit the default configuration and likely want to change windowresolution and output under [sdl] to something like